Benchmarking Cognitive Biases in Large Language Models as Evaluators: Experiment Setup

+\paragraph{Response Generation} Figure \ref{fig:pipeline} demonstrates our generation and evaluation pipeline for \method.
+Here, we define ``models'' and ``evaluators'' interchangeably.
+We first generate the responses from each model by prompting 50 instructions from the combined dataset for a total of 800 generations.

+\paragraph{Pairwise Evaluation} After we collect all the model responses, we then prompt each evaluator to compare the anonymized generations in a pairwise manner.
+We generate all ${15 \choose 2}$ unique pairs amongst all models\footnote{We say all pairs from 15 models, as \textsc{LLaMAv2} was added later, which alone evaluated ${16 \choose 2}$ unique pairs} for each of the 50 instructions, creating a total of \textbf{5250 examples} for each evaluator to rank.
+We then prompt the evaluator to compare generations based on the \textit{coherence} of each of the responses in terms of correctness of content and alignment to the instruction/reference provided.
+The evaluation prompts for each bias benchmark are viewable in Appendix \ref{sec:appendix:prompting}.
+To mitigate against potential confounding factors, we run each pairwise instance twice in both arrangements to validate consistent behavior.

+Additionally, we conduct a list-wise ranking amongst $4$ models.
+However, we find that most LLMs of size $< 40B$), the first-ordered system was strongly favored in over 50\%.

-For \textsc{Compassion Fade}, we show the real model names to the evaluators instead of the anonymized aliases.
-However, this bias is difficult to gauge solely based on the random threshold.
-Therefore, we further compare the impact of model names vs. anonymized aliases by jointly comparing the results from \textsc{Compassion Fade} with the ones from \textsc{Order Bias}.
-In essence, for a model to not be influenced in its decisions by real model names, we expect the results for \textsc{Compassion Fade} to be relatively similar to the \textsc{Order Bias} benchmark.
-However, we see in Table \ref{results:main} that all models are dramatically influenced by real model names, where, surprisingly, the bias is largely increased for the largest group of models ($> 10B$) where it is mostly reduced.
-This difference in the degree of impact that \textsc{Order Bias} and \textsc{Compassion Fade} have on each model can be viewed in Fig. \ref{fig:distribution} and Table \ref{results:main}.
+For \textsc{Compassion Fade}, since it is difficult to interpret its impact by the metrics independently, we jointly compare the results with the ones from \textsc{Order Bias}.
+For an unbiased evaluator that is not influenced by identifiable names, we expect the results for \textsc{Compassion Fade} to be relatively similar to the \textsc{Order Bias} benchmark.
+However, we see in Table \ref{results:main} that all models are dramatically influenced by real model names.
+Although this phenomenon may be akin to injecting random names, the disparity between \textsc{Order} and \textsc{Compassion Fade} results support our hypothesis that recognizable names influence evaluations in contrast to anonymized ones. \new{In addition, we also note that \textsc{Olmo} sees a drastic decrease in performance.
+This might be attributed to the model's inability to follow more complex instructions from its training.}